The Science Behind CWD Management

-Of Virginia’s thirteen infected deer (as of February 2016), just four were does.
-Of the nine infected bucks, seven were harvested within just a few miles of the does, suggesting a small cluster of infection.
-The last two bucks were killed several miles from the cluster.
-The fact that these two outliers were young bucks makes it likely, though not certain, that these individuals were on the move, dispersing from their birth places.
+Of Virginia’s twenty-two infected deer (as of March 2017), just six were does.
+Of the sixteen infected bucks most were harvested within just a few miles of an infected doe, suggesting small clusters of infection.
+The remaining bucks were all killed several miles from any cluster.
+The fact that these three outliers were young bucks makes it likely, though not certain, that these individuals were on the move, dispersing from their birth places.

 Due to the nature of the prions which cause CWD (please see the What Are Prions page for more information), treatment of diseased animals is not an option.
 Research suggests that there is some hope of managing CWD, and that the best methods available are:

 - Decreasing transmission opportunity by:

 - Lowering the density of the deer population

 - A lower density population surrounding a location of known infection reduces the chances of deer picking up CWD prions from the environment, or from each other.
 Research indicates that indirect transmission is just as important as animal-to-animal transmission (Storm et al. 2013).

 - Population reduction could reduce contacts between infected and susceptible individuals and consequently reduce the disease transmission rate.
 Analysis of spatial data indicates that CWD is clustered on the landscape, from which one could infer that deer near CWD-positive deer are more likely to be infected (Joly et al. 2003.)

 - Earn-a-Buck, currently in effect in Frederick, Warren, and Clarke Counties (the cluster of infected deer is located in Frederick County), is designed to reduce the overall deer population by focusing more hunting pressure on the female segment of the population.